Stephanie McMahon: The Authority (2013–2015)

 On the August 19 episode of Raw, McMahon turned heel when she interrupted Daniel Bryan and supported the actions of her husband at SummerSlam the previous night, telling Bryan that he wasn't suitable to be the face of the company.
 Later in the night McMahon stood beside Triple H and her father as they celebrated Randy Orton's WWE Championship Coronation, during which Daniel Bryan was attacked by The Shield and subsequently by Orton.
 In November 2013, McMahon signed a three-year performer's contract with the WWE, confirming her as a regular on its programming.
 She and Triple H continued to rule the company as a controlling "power couple" dubbed The Authority.
 Swearing that their actions were "best for business", the pair belittled and punished any talent that went against their ideology, and formed a particular vendetta against Daniel Bryan.
 McMahon was at ringside when Triple H lost to Bryan at WrestleMania XXX.

 In June 2014, as part of the ongoing storyline with Bryan, McMahon threatened to fire his wife Brie Bella if Bryan did not relinquish the WWE World Heavyweight Championship, which forced Brie to quit before slapping McMahon in the face.
 On the June 16 episode of Raw, Roman Reigns spiked the coffee Vickie Guerrero gave to McMahon, causing Stephanie to throw up on Vickie and leave with Triple H to the hospital.
 Vickie later gave Reigns a chance in the battle royal, which he would win.
 On the June 23 episode of Raw, Vickie lost in a pudding match against McMahon with her job on the line, after interference by Alicia Fox, Layla and Rosa Mendes.
 Vickie ultimately lost the match and was fired; however, she got her retribution over McMahon by throwing her into the mud pool.
 After Brie quit, McMahon put Brie's sister Nikki in several handicap matches as punishment.
 Brie returned to television on the July 21 episode of Raw, appearing in the crowd leading to a confrontation between the two.
 McMahon was (kayfabe) arrested and charged with assault and battery, because she slapped Brie, who was not a (kayfabe) WWE employee.
-The following week, McMahon granted Brie her job back and a match at SummerSlam against her in order to get Brie to drop the lawsuit.
+The following week, McMahon granted Brie her job back and a match at SummerSlam against her to get Brie to drop the lawsuit.
 On the August 4 episode of Raw, after their contract signing, McMahon pedigreed both twins.
 At SummerSlam, Nikki turned on Brie, allowing Stephanie to hit a pedigree on Brie having Stephanie win her first pay per view match in over 10 years.